History of wind power: 21st century

 As the 21st century began, fossil fuel was still relatively cheap, but rising concerns over energy security, global warming, and eventual fossil fuel depletion led to an expansion of interest in all available forms of renewable energy.
 The fledgling commercial wind power industry began expanding at a robust growth rate of about 25% per year, driven by the ready availability of large wind resources, and falling costs due to improved technology and wind farm management.

 The steady run-up in oil prices after 2003 led to increasing fears that peak oil was imminent, further increasing interest in commercial wind power.
 Even though wind power generates electricity rather than liquid fuels, and thus is not an immediate substitute for petroleum in most applications (especially transport), fears over petroleum shortages only added to the urgency to expand wind power.
 Earlier oil crises had already caused many utility and industrial users of petroleum to shift to coal or natural gas.
 Wind power showed potential for replacing natural gas in electricity generation on a cost basis.

+By 2021 wind energy produced 4872 terawatts-hour, 2.8% of the total primary energy production and 6.6% of the total electricity production.
 Technological innovations continue to drive new developments in the application of wind power.
 By 2015, the largest wind turbine were 8MW capacity Vestas V164 for offshore use.
 By 2014, over 240,000 commercial-sized wind turbines were operating in the world, producing 4% of the world's electricity.
 Total installed capacity exceeded 336GW in 2014 with China, the U.S., Germany, Spain and Italy leading in installations.